-In this inter-faculty joint degree program, students may complete the Master of Library and Information Studies (MLIS) degree in conjunction with the Master of Arts in Digital Humanities.
+In this inter-faculty joint degree program, students may complete the Master of Library and Information Studies (MLIS) degree in conjunction with the Master of Arts (MA) in Digital Humanities degree.
 This is a thesis-based degree program, which typically extends over three years of full-time study.
 For additional information, please see the Digital Humanities website.

 The School of Library and Information Studies and the Digital Humanities program offer a combined MA/MLIS that students can complete within three years.
-The combined program is offered on-site at the University of Alberta and requires 45 credits (or equivalent) and a thesis for completion (★18 from MA program and ★27 from MLIS program).
+The combined program is offered on-site at the University of Alberta and requires ★45 and a thesis for completion (★18 from MA program and ★27 from MLIS program).